What's the Difference Between Retinol and Retinoids?

 Retinol: Contains four specific molecular structural features.
 However, it lacks a single oxygen atom on the structural feature known as the polar end group, which is present in all other retinoids.

 Retinoids: Contain the same four specific molecular structural features which, when altered, allow for the creation of new retinoid derivatives.
 Over time, scientists have slightly altered these foundational elements in order to create new laboratory-synthesized retinoids with improved efficacy.
-Three generations of retinoids have been created based on their molecular structure and time of discovery.4,12,13,29 Each generation differs slightly in structural changes within one or more of the foundational elements that provide it with an altered mechanism of action and therapeutic effect.2 For example, when scientists altered the positions of the single and double bonds within the polyene side chain, it allowed for retinoids to bind to a more diverse set of skin proteins and differentially affect skin gene expression.4,27,28 The chemical structures and therapeutic effects of different synthesized retinoids are summarized below.
+Four generations of retinoids have been created based on their molecular structure and time of discovery.4,12,13,29,30 Each generation differs slightly in structural changes within one or more of the foundational elements that provide it with an altered mechanism of action and therapeutic effect.2 For example, when scientists altered the positions of the single and double bonds within the polyene side chain, it allowed for retinoids to bind to a more diverse set of skin proteins and differentially affect skin gene expression.4,27,28 The chemical structures and therapeutic effects of different synthesized retinoids are summarized below.

 Side Effects of Retinol & Retinoids